abliveira/linux/Bash Commands.md

 where there are three classes of arguments, each of which may be omitted.
 If no location is given, the current directory **(.)** is assumed; if no criteria are given, all files are displayed; and, if no actions are given, only a listing of the names is given.

 There are many logical expressions which can be used for criteria.
-For example, the command:
+For example:

 ```bash
 find /etc -name  "*.conf"